March 2026

 For more information on the changes to SNAP, see the Budget Reconciliation Impacts Fact Sheet released by the Food Research & Action Center.

-Will families that are currently receiving benefits continue to do so?
+Will families who are currently receiving benefits continue to do so?

 Yes!
 As always, each state must recertify families every six months.
 At that time, adults must provide documentation that they are working or exempt from the work requirement.
 Families currently receiving benefits need not recertify until their state SNAP agency requests that they recertify.